-Discretionary Permit. -A permit granted by a review authority in response to a land use permit application after applying the exercise of judgment or deliberation prior to making a decision. -Includes any of the following entitlements/approvals established by Title 22.-Article IV (Land Use and Development Permits) and/or Title 20 (Coastal Zoning Code): -Coastal Development Permits, Design Review, Floating Home Adjustment Permits, Floating Home Architectural Deviations, Master Plans and Precise Development Plans, Use Permits, Sign Review, Temporary Use Permits, Tentative Maps, Tidelands Permits, and Variances. -See also "Ministerial Permit."
+Discretionary Permit.
+A permit granted by a review authority in response to a land use permit application after applying the exercise of judgment or deliberation prior to making a decision.
+Includes any of the following entitlements/approvals established by Article IV (Land Use and Development Permits): Coastal Permits, Design Review, Floating Home Adjustment Permits, Floating Home Architectural Deviations, Master Plans and Precise Development Plans, Use Permits, Sign Review, Temporary Use Permits, Tentative Maps, Tidelands Permits, and Variances.
+See also "Ministerial Permit."

-Discretionary Project. -A development project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely determines whether there has been -conformity -with -applicable statutes, -ordinances, -or -regulations. -A -timber -harvesting -plan submitted to the State Forester for approval under the requirements of the Z'berg-Nejedly Forest Practice Act of 1973 (Pub.
+Discretionary Project.
+A development project which requires the exercise of judgment or deliberation when the public agency or body decides to approve or disapprove a particular activity, as distinguished from situations where the public agency or body merely determines whether there has been conformity with applicable statutes, ordinances, or regulations.
+A timber harvesting plan submitted to the State Forester for approval under the requirements of the Z'berg-Nejedly Forest Practice Act of 1973 (Pub.
 Res.
 Code Sections 4511 et seq.) constitutes a discretionary project within the meaning of the California Environmental Quality Act Section 21065(c).

-Disruption of habitat values.-Disruption of habitat values may occursoccur when the physical habitat is significantly altered or when species diversity or the abundance or viability of species populations is reduced.
+Disruption of habitat values (coastal).
+Disruption of habitat values may occurs-when the physical habitat is significantly altered or when species diversity or the abundance or viability of species populations is reduced.
 The type of the proposed development, the particulars of its design, and location in relation to the habitat area, will affect the determination of disruption.

-Division of Land.
-A change in the intensity or density of use of land, including subdivision (through parcel map, tract map, grant deed), lot line adjustments, redivisions, mergers and certificates of compliance.
+Division of Land-(coastal).
+Creation of one or more lots A change in the intensity or density of use of land, including subdivision (through parcel map, tract map, grant deed), lot line adjustments, redivisions, mergers and certificates of compliance.

-Domestic Water Use. -Domestic water use is approved, potable water used for indoor and outdoor household and other non-residential purposes including drinking, cooking, personal hygiene, irrigation and the general operation of plumbing fixtures.
+Domestic Water Use (coastal).
+Domestic water use is approved, potable water used for indoor and outdoor household and other non-residential purposes including drinking, cooking, personal hygiene, irrigation and the general operation of plumbing fixtures.